rithanyasai/Coconut-Grade-Classification-using-CNN/README.md

   Grade 2 = 250<br />
   Grade 3 = 250<br />

-We would need more images for Model to train better for which we Augument them and add it to Dataset, Augumenting is basically introducing noise, such as flipping, blurring the images for it to predict properly despite the changes.
+We would need more images for Model to train better for which we Augument them and add it to Dataset, Augumenting is the process of increasing the number of images, by flipping and blurring the images for it to learn and predict properly despite the changes.
 <br />
 As we add them to our dataset, number of images increase IMAGES AT THE BEGINNING:<br />